 We will provide green infrastructure to support biodiversity, increase resilience to climate change and improve people’s experiences of the place.

-We are aiming for a 20% net gain in biodiversity.
-Water neutrality will also be targeted across the site by increasing smart water usage practices such as ultra water efficient fittings, rainwater harvesting and methods to reduce surface water flooding.
+We are aiming for a 20% net gain in biodiversity, supporting the nature on our doorstep.
+Measures to better balance water consumption across the site will be introduced by increasing smart water usage practices such as ultra water efficient fittings, rainwater harvesting and methods to reduce surface water flooding.

 We will monitor the embodied carbon of the materials used within construction, which refers to the total greenhouse gas emissions associated with the manufacturing, transportation, installation, maintenance and disposal of building materials over their entire lifecycle.

 There will be a focus on improving building insulation and energy efficiency.
 This includes using natural ventilation, energy efficient lighting and systems, smart energy management systems and solar panels.
-The Civic Quarter will also be future proofed to ensure it can connect to the proposed District Heat Network.
+The Civic Quarter will also be future proofed to ensure it can connect to the proposed City Centre Heat Network.

 Reducing operational costs

-Cabinet and Full Council will consider the proposals again, with updated detail and costs, in autumn 2026, before any work would start on site from January 2027.
+- A further decision on whether to proceed with the project will be taken by Cabinet and Full Council in autumn 2026, before any work could potentially start on site from January 2027.

 Background on the project

-The project was first approved in January 2024, with a consultancy team appointed to lead the work.
+The project to restore and revitalise Cambridge's Civic Quarter was first approved in January 2024, with a consultancy team appointed to lead the work.
 The team developed conceptual designs and ran a public engagement programme in summer 2024.

 The engagement programme helped to shape updated proposals which were discussed by councillors at the Strategy and Resources Committee in November 2024, with approval given to progress the project to the next stage.